 At UCL, Professor Joe Cain is a member of the UCL Press Executive Board and UCL Academic Board.
 Between 2011 and 2019 he served as Head of Department for UCL Department of Science and Technology Studies (STS).
 Joe’s current research groups include Popularizing Palaeontology network (AHRC-funded project with Chris Manias, KCL).

 Within his professional community, Joe serves on the Council of the Systematics Association.
 He is a Fellow of the Linnean Society of London, an Associate Member of the Marine Biological Association, and formerly a Scientific Fellow of the Zoological Society of London.
-He is past-president of the Society for the History of Natural History, has been Editor of BSHS Monographs and Associate Editor of Archives of Natural History, and has served on the Council of the Linnean Society, the British Society for the History of Science and the International Society for the History, Philosophy and Social Studies of Science.
+He is past-president of the Society for the History of Natural History, has been Editor of BSHS Monographs and Associate Editor of Archives of Natural History, and has served on the Council of the Linnean Society, the British Society for the History of Science, and the International Society for the History, Philosophy and Social Studies of Science.
 Joe has been Associate Editor of Archives of Natural History and British Journal for the History of Science.
 He served on the Advisory Board of the Journal of the History of Biology and of the Studies in the History of Biology (Russian).
-Joe also is past-chair of the Advisory Board for the Subject Centre for Philosophical and Religious Studies for the HE Academy.
+Joe also is past-chair of the Advisory Board for the Subject Centre for Philosophical and Religious Studies for the Higher Education Academy.

 Awards and Prizes for Professor Joe Cain

 - 2007 Joseph Hazen Education Prize, History of Science Society

 - 2001 MAPS Faculty Teaching Award, UCL